Nadim Tuhin

 Text-Based Discovery: Best for dynamic UIs (Facebook, Instagram)

-// ✅ GOOD - Find by visible text
+// ✅ GOOD - Find by visible text (runs in browser context, returns serializable data)

-const buttons = await page.$$eval('button', (buttons) =>
+const postButtonExists = await page.$$eval('button', (buttons) =>

-buttons.filter((btn) => btn.textContent.includes('Post'))
+buttons.some((btn) => btn.textContent.includes('Post'))

 )